Kimball-Peterson/startup/notes.md

     				- <link rel="stylesheet" href="styles.css/>\
 			- Box Model\
    				- Everything is defined as boxes in CSS\
-       				- When style is applied it is applies to a region of display that is a box\
+       				- When style is applied it is applies to a region of display that is a box.
+	   	> Frameworks
+     			> Tailwind - New fromeowrk as of 4 years.
+46% general usage, 78% retention.
+Uses smaller definitions 				that are applied specifically to individual HTML elements.
+Moves a large amount of CSS into 				HTML file directly.
+			> Bootstrap is the champion for frameworks.
+Has been supported and active for a decade now.
+Defines 				defacto look and feel of most websites.
+Great for user experience continuity.
+Difficult to 				grab attention because a tad mundane.
+   			>